-Column 1 Provisions Column 2 Commencement Column 3 Date/Details amended to deal with any later amendments of this instrument.
+Column 1 Provisions Column 2 Commencement Column 3 Date/Details e: This table relates only to the provisions of this instrument as originally made.
+It will not b amended to deal with any later amendments of this instrument.

 (2) Any information in column 3 of the table is not part of this instrument.
 Information may be inserted in this column, or information in it may be edited, in any published version of this instrument.